TONY ZIRUI YANG

 Abstract

-This study examines how the Russian invasion of Ukraine and the subsequent Western responses influence Chinese public opinion toward the use of force.
-Using two original, pre-registered online survey experiments, first in June 2022 and then in June 2023, we show that the Russian invasion is associated with a modest but statistically significant increase in Chinese support for using military force in international affairs in general and against Taiwan in particular.
-However, information about Western military measures aiding Ukraine curbs the modest impact of the invasion.
-Such information is especially effective in diminishing support for an outright military invasion of Taiwan.
-Causal mediation analyses reveal that the Russian invasion influences public opinion by inducing optimistic expectations of military success and pessimistic expectations of peaceful conflict resolution.
-These findings underline the possibility that foreign military aggression and subsequent international countermeasures can be determinants of domestic public opinion toward using military force.
+This study examines how the Russian invasion of Ukraine and the subsequent Western responses influence Chinese public opinion on the use of force.
+Using two original, preregistered online survey experiments, first in June 2022 and then in June 2023, we show that the Russian invasion is associated with a modest but statistically significant increase in Chinese support for using military force in international affairs in general and against Taiwan in particular.
+However, information on Western military measures aiding Ukraine curbs the modest impact of the invasion.
+Such information is especially effective in reducing support for an outright military invasion of Taiwan.
+Causal mediation analyses reveal that the Russian invasion influences public opinion by inducing optimism regarding military success and pessimism regarding peaceful resolution of the conflict.
+These findings suggest that foreign military aggression and subsequent international countermeasures can sway domestic public opinion on using military force.

 Working Paper

-[6] "Listen to the Party!
-An Audio-as-Data Approach to Emotional Propaganda in Authoritarian China" (with Haohan Chen and Yiqiang Wang)
+Chen, Haohan, Yiqiang Wang, and Tony Zirui Yang.
+"Listen to the Party!
+An Audio-as-Data Approach to Emotional Propaganda in Authoritarian China"

 Work in Progress

-[7] "Transnational Impact of Chinese Propaganda on Inter-group Relations Overseas" (with Jeremy Siow and Minh Trinh)
+Siow, Jeremy, Minh Trinh, Tony Zirui Yang.
+"Transnational Impact of Chinese Propaganda on Inter-group Relations Overseas"

 TEACHING